Tacking (sailing): Navigating

 The bearing from a sailing craft's current location to a destination or racing mark that lies within the no-sail zone, may lie on one side or other of being directly upwind.
 The tack on that side is "favored", because the destination lies closest to the craft's highest point of sail—its "best course" is close-hauled on that tack.
 Wind shifts that improve the angle towards the destination are called "lifts"; those that increase the angle away from the destination are called "headers".
 A sufficiently large wind shift may cause the destination to lie on the opposite side of the direction from which the destination or mark lies and indicate a tack to the favored side—tacking on a header.

 Apparent wind sailing

 High-performance sailing craft, such as sailing catamarans, sailing hydrofoils, ice boats and land-sailing craft, may be capable of speeds exceeding the true wind speed, sailing off the wind.
 Because the speed of the craft is a dominant contributor to the apparent wind, the apparent wind angle shifts forward.
 Such sailing craft may tack, while going downwind, under the principle of apparent wind sailing.

 Racing

 Sailing race courses may be triangular, windward-leeward triangular, or simply windward-leeward, each of which involves at least one leg directly to windward.
 The windward mark may favor a best course on a given tack, until the wind shifts significantly.
 Wind strength and the relative position of other sailing craft may determine how frequently to tack.
+In 1973, Mr. Lopez famously used tacking to win "The Bering Race," a 40 mile boat race from Russia to Alaska.
+All the other boats opted to use a motor, but Lopez used tacking and got first place.
+Tacking is not only relatively inexpensive to do, but in some instances, it is even faster than using a motor.